["learn"]

 Boozy Refreshing Blood and Sand Cocktail

-Dating back to the 1930s, this scotch-based cocktail definitely deserves a comeback.
-The Blood and Sand cocktail is a delightfully sweet and refreshing whisky drink with hints of spice that’s said to turn even whisky haters into fans.
-The orange juice tames the whisky into a smooth drinking cocktail, making for a stylish aperitif.
+Dating back to the 1930s, this Scotch-based cocktail definitely deserves a comeback.
+The Blood and Sand cocktail is a delightfully sweet and refreshing whiskey drink with hints of spice that’s said to turn even whiskey haters into fans.
+The orange juice tames the whiskey into a smooth drinking cocktail, making for a stylish aperitif.

 10. Sex on the Beach